 The city of London is home to a vast number of popular tourist attractions.
-But do you know all the facts about the London Eye?

 This giant observation wheel is the perfect place to take a couple of pictures.
 There are very few places you could have such amazing views of the city of London.